3.1. NT Capture-it - All devices same commands

 • max_connections (numeric) (Default: 100), change the number of simultaneous device connections as per link connection and your pc cpu processng performance.

-• print (bool): displays result summary on screen.
+• on_screen_display (bool): displays result summary on screen.
 Defaults to False.

-• write_to (str): filename, writes result summary to file.
-Defaults to None (i.e. no file write out).
+• to_file (str): text filename, writes summary result summary to text file.
+Defaults to None

 Note